m0tral/MiWatchLuaWatchfaces/README.md

 Will show you later how to do it.

 #### MiBand8Pro Examples
-=> Digital time - Simple digital clock with blinking delimiter => Analog time  - Simple analog clock
+ - Digital time => Simple digital clock with blinking delimiter
+ - Analog time  => Simple analog clock
+ - Analog time animated  => Simple analog clock with smoth second hand, animation + click event sample

 #### MiWatchS3 Examples